List of heads of state of Costa Rica: President of the Federal Republic of Central America (1823–1839)

 Between 1824 and 1838 Costa Rica was a member of the Federal Republic of Central America, and the president was the federal president of the country, although the political influence of the federal government was minimal.

 Heads of State of Costa Rica (1824–1847)

 Between 1824 and 1847 and according to the Constitutions of the United Provinces of Central America (1824), of Costa Rica from 1825 and 1844, the chief of the executive branch bore the title of supreme chief or first chief.

 Liberals almost completely dominated Costa Rican politics during this period, to the point that many historians call this the "Liberal State".
 In Costa Rica there was no war between liberals and conservatives as was common in the rest of Latin America and even coup d'etats and de facto governments were mostly between liberal factions.
 The only conservative president of this period was José Rafael de Gallegos y Alvarado who did not end his term.
-Another conservative, Nicolás Ulloa Soto, never took office.ref>Msc.
-Marvin Carvajal Barrantes.
+Another conservative, Nicolás Ulloa Soto, never took office.